rsyncOSX/bfphoto/content/posts/allbirds/index.md

 date = "2025-05-04"
 +++

-On this page all birds and animals are listet.
-There is only one photo of each bird and animal, but within the Photos section there are more photos of each bird.
-There are photos of about 80 birds and 7 animals.
+On this page, a comprehensive list of all birds is presented.
+Each bird species is represented by a single photograph, while the accompanying "Photos" section provides additional images of the respective birds.
+The "Photos" section showcases approximately 80 bird photographs and 7 animal photographs.
+I commenced focusing on bird photos in 2021, and within this webpages photos are from 2021 and later.

 ### Divers (5)